Andrea Kelly (curler)

 Andrea Kelly (born July 31, 1985), previously known as Andrea Crawford, is a Canadian curler from Fredericton, New Brunswick.
-She currently skips her own team out of the Capital Winter Club in Fredericton.
-She is a nine-time New Brunswick Scotties Tournament of Hearts champion skip, winning six straight titles from 2009–2014.
+She is a ten-time New Brunswick Scotties Tournament of Hearts champion skip, winning six straight titles from 2009–2014.

 Career

 Juniors

 Kelly's first national experience came at the 2002 Canadian Junior Curling Championships, where she would represent New Brunswick.
 Her team would finish round robin with a 6–6 record and a seventh-place finish.

 Although Kelly would not win the New Brunswick junior championship in 2003, she would attend the 2003 Canada Winter Games, where she won a bronze medal.

 Kelly would return to the Canadian Junior Curling Championships in 2004, where her team would improve on their previous record.
 They would finish round robin in third place with a 9–3 record.
 She would face Quebec's Marie Cantin in the semifinal, and after a close game would lose 6–5, and take home the bronze medal.

 Kelly and her team would repeat as New Brunswick champions in 2005, and again at the 2005 Canadian Junior Curling Championships she would finish round robin third with a 9–3 record.
 Her team would again meet Quebec and Cantin in the semifinal, this time defeating them 7–5.
 They would face Alberta's Desirée Robertson in the final, where they would win the game and the gold medal with a 9–6 final.
 At the 2005 World Junior Curling Championships, Kelly skipped Team Canada to a bronze medal.

 In 2006, she was still eligible for Juniors, however she lost in her provincial championships.